Bwinvit/basic_hw-1/README.md

 * **Hotel/Room Details Page:** Add a detail view page for hotels and/or rooms.
 * **API Validation:** Use a library such as Zod or Joi to validate all API requests on the server side.
 * **Test Coverage:** Add automated tests (unit or integration) for API endpoints, seeding logic, and/or UI components (using tools like Jest, React Testing Library, Cypress, etc).
-* **CI Integration:** Set up a basic GitHub Actions workflow for linting, tests, or build checks.

 ---